 After the candle has sufficiently cooled into your tapered candle shape, you can twist it back and forth to loosen it off the dowel.

 Step 6: Allow the Candle to Fully Dry

 Let your candle sit until completely dry.
 You can also trim the ends of the candle for consistency.
 Now, your candle it ready to use.

 Many doctors and health practitioners believe that ear candling is ineffective and dangerous.
 Tests conducted on the remains left inside an ear candle after the procedure documented that the waxy residue and ashy powder found in most used ear candles is actually residue and remains from the candle itself, not anything that has been drawn out of the ear.

 At-home ear candling kits can be dangerous as well.
 Often the wax will drip onto the skin, onto furniture or other flammable objects.
 The flame of the candle can also get quite high.
-It is recommended that, if you do decide to use ear candles, you have a friend or relative assist you.
+If you do decide to use ear candles after getting your doctor's okay, have a friend or relative assist you.

 Ear candles are a form of alternative medicine that is used to remove the toxins from the ear.
 It supposedly helps with wax build up and tinnitus.
 However, there isn't any true science to back up these claims.
 If you want to give candling a try with a few simple ingredients, you can make these at home but always check with your doctor before you use them.